SSWConsulting/SSW.Rules.Content/rules/generate-insightful-reports-via-company-emails/rule.md

 Emails should follow a set of [email rules](www.ssw.com.au/rules/rules-to-better-email/) that make communication consistent and structured.
 When emails have standard format and content, data analysis is possible because the content can be parsed.

-With **Microsoft Graph API** we are able to extract Outlook data.
-The extracted data is not just collected; it is transformed into actionable insights through Power BI reports.
+**Microsoft Graph API** can be used to extract Outlook data.
+The extracted data is not just collected; it is transformed and displayed in Power BI reports.
 These reports provide a visual representation of the data, making it easier to interpret and use for strategic decision-making.

 ::: img-large
 ![](eagleeyepbireport.jpg)